Subject areas:

 Depending on whether a candidate is applying from within China (domestic applicant), or from abroad (overseas Chinese applicant), the following CSC rules apply to King’s candidates:

-NB: Final year undergraduate students who are studying abroad (i.e., at a university/institution outside of China) are ineligible to apply to the CSC.
+Important Note: Final-year undergraduate students studying abroad (i.e., outside of China) are not eligible to apply to the CSC.

-The above CSC guidance is correct at the time of publishing, please refer to the CSC’s website for full details.
+The above CSC guidance is correct at the time of publishing but may be subject to change.
+Please refer to the CSC website for the most up-to-date information.
+For clarity on individual situations, please contact the CSC directly.

 Award conditions